 Grandad laughed because it’s hard to miss an elephant’s ears.

-There were fruit trees in the top field – mostly apples and pears – and windfall was anything that came down before Grandad could pick it.
+There were fruit trees in the top field – mostly apples and pears – and windfall was anything that came down before Mrs B could pick them.

 “Grandad,” said Anabel, because the question had been playing on her mind, “how come sheep don’t shrink in the rain?”

-If there was one single difference between Grandad and Mrs Fossa-Mensa it was that Grandad was an old white farmer while Mrs F-M was a young black teacher: Anabel’s class teacher to be more precise.
-If there was another difference, and Anabel suspected there was, it was that Mrs F-M said things like, “There are no stupid questions,” while Grandad could recognise a stupid question at thirty paces, in the dark, with his eyes shut.
+If there was one single difference between Grandad and Mrs Fossa-Mensa, and Anabel suspected there was, it was that Grandad was an old, white, male farmer while Mrs F-M was a young, black, female teacher.
+Anabel’s class teacher to be precise.
+And if there was another difference it was that Mrs F-M said things like, “There are no stupid questions,” while Grandad could recognise a stupid question at thirty paces, in the dark, with his eyes shut.